a3kov/pyramid_sqlalchemy_sessions/docs/getting-started.rst

 refer the DB entry and is fully encrypted in AES-GCM mode using `PyCryptodome <https://www.pycryptodome.org>`_ library.

-The library features are fully structured, and you are only paying for what you are using.
+The library features are fully modularized, and you are only paying for what you are using.

 The library aims to provide secure solution by default, and to use best